Chickens

 A Better Way to Seal your Backyard Chicken Coop

-Have you spent hours on the internet trying to find the best way to seal your Backyard Chicken Coop?
+Have you spent hours on the internet trying to find the best way to Seal Your Chicken Coop?
 ME TOO!
 It is crazy the amount of time I have poured into just researching stuff and trying to find out what would be the best way of doing things.

 I wanted to use something that was safe for my chickens and didn’t harm us when we ate the eggs.
 And of course, the best idea was to find something that didn’t cost me hundreds of dollars and yet worked in the long run.
 I really didn’t feel that was too much to ask for. haha

-Yet I was having a really hard time finding the perfect solution.
+I was having a really hard time finding the perfect solution!

 Reasons to Seal Your Chicken Coop